IBSim/VirtualLab/docs/source/runsim.rst

   .. attribute:: Sim(RunPreAster=True,RunAster=True,RunPostAster=True,ShowRes=False,ncpus=1,memory=2,mpi_nbcpu=1,mpi_nbnoeud=1)

     This function is the simulation routine.
 The simulation(s) defined using ``Sim`` in *Parameters_Master* and *Parameters_Var* are carried out with the results saved to the sub-directory '$STUDYNAME' in the project directory.
 This routine also runs the pre and post-processing scripts, if they are provided.
-If RunSim is set to False in 'Create' then this routine is skipped.
+If RunSim is set to False in 'Control' then this routine is skipped.

       | ``RunPreAster`` bool (optional)
       |   Indicates whether or not to run the optional pre-processing script provided in `Sim.PreAsterFile`.
 Default is True.